gofore/aws-training/README.md

 This is a one-day workshop that teaches the basics of AWS via the Java SDK.
 We will develop a Java web application that consists of several backend services, and we will deploy it to AWS as an auto-scaling cluster of servers.

-AWS services that will be introduced during this workshop include: EC2, S3, SimpleDB, SQS, CloudFormation, IAM
+AWS services that will be introduced during this workshop include: EC2, S3, SimpleDB, SQS, CloudFormation and IAM.

 Before the workshop, you should have received an e-mail with your personal credentials.
-You should also have the prerequisites listed below, making sure that you have installed the tools successfully.
+You should also do the preliminary tasks linked below, making sure that you have installed the tools successfully.
+We encourage you to use Vagrant, but you may also install everything on a Linux host if you are brave enough.

 ## Where to start?

 See [initial setup](workshop/README.md) documentation for more information.

+## Presentation slides

+You can follow the presentation as an [online document](docs/01-introduction-to-aws/slides.md), or you can run the reveal.js slides on your local computer by running `./start_presentation.sh`.